mducducd/Multimodal_Pain/readme.md

 Dataset [BioVid](https://www.nit.ovgu.de/BioVid.html)

+This repo is not guaranteed to work properly.
+Modify classifer.py to make your own multimodal models.
-Understand data loaders in the source to modify the format of your data
+Understand data loaders in the source to modify the format of your data dimensions.
+It is useful to look at References and their instructions.

 ## Pre-training
 ### Video